maartenbrakkee/rebanna/README.md

 # Rebanna

 Rebanna is build to easily create a webfont with support of stacked icons.
-Inline SVG (sprites) are not always the best option, iconfonts are widley supported

 ## Getting started